MicrosoftDocs/fabric-docs/docs/data-engineering/capacity-settings-management.md

 ---
-title: Configure data engineering and science capacity admin settings.
+title: Configure data engineering and science capacity admin settings
 description: Learn how to configure and manage the capacity administration settings for data engineering and science workloads. ms.reviewer: snehagunda ms.author: saravi